Five-year-olds put to the test as kindergarten exams gain steam

 With the stakes so high, many administrators have decided to start testing in the earlier grades, to give kids practice and to identify students who need help.

-The Obama administration accelerated the trend in 2011 with a $500 million competitive grant to bolster early childhood education.
+The Obama administration accelerated the trend in 2011 with a $500 million (308 million pounds) competitive grant to bolster early childhood education.
 States that pledged to assess all kindergarteners earned extra points on their applications.

 After all, taxpayers are investing more than $500 billion a year in public education and "we need to know how children are progressing," said Jacqueline Jones, a deputy assistant secretary in the U.S. Department of Education.
 "There has to be some accountability," she said.